-The boat should not be lifted for storage using the bow and stern eyes.
-Use slings for lifting.
+The boat should not be lifted for storage using the bow eye; it must be equipped with a bow lifting ring.
+Stern eyes should be inspected periodically if used for lifting.

-Slings must be used for lifting your Grady-White to prevent damage to the boat.
 To avoid personal injury and property damage, it is advised to take extra precautions when lifting or moving the boat for storage.